3. EMPLOYMENT POLICIES FOR FACULTY

 Category 2.
 Service to College

-Distinguished Professors demonstrate the highest level of leadership at CSI by assuming the role of committee chairs, participating actively in committee work, devising new courses of study, planning campus-wide activities, and/or advising and sponsoring student groups.
+_____ Distinguished Professors continue to demonstrate the highest level of leadership at CSI by assuming the role of committee chairs, actively participating in current and ongoing committee work, devising new courses or programs of study, planning campus-wide activities, and/or advising and sponsoring student groups.

 Category 3.
 Service to Community

-Distinguished Professors demonstrate extra commitment to the Magic Valley community by serving on boards of education, advisory boards, city council, city or county planning committees, or by hosting field trips, planning community events, teaching community ed classes, or by doing charitable work, or volunteer work off campus.
+_____ Distinguished Professors demonstrate extra commitment to the community by serving on boards of education, advisory boards, city councils, city or county planning committees, or by hosting field trips as part of instructional mission that is clearly connected to the professor's discipline and courses, planning community events, teaching community-education classes, or by doing charitable work, or volunteer work off campus, etc.